-Be aware of products like “FitGen” – advertised as “Youth performance supplements parents can trust” – that make false claims such as being registered with the “Drug Free Association”.
+Be aware of products like “FitGen” – advertised as “Youth performance nutrition parents can trust” – that make false claims such as being registered with the “Drug Free Association” or “Certified by WADA”.
 No anti-doping authority (locally or abroad), including the World Anti-Doping Agency (WADA) and the SA Institute for Drug-Free Sport (SAIDS) registers, endorse or promote the use of specific supplement brands, products, or supplement-use in general.
 Quite the contrary.

 This is due to the inherent risks of containing harmful and/or banned substances versus the limited (or no) proven benefits (amidst many false claims).
 One of the most concerning trends is for supplements to contain pharmaceutical-grade ingredients such as steroids and stimulants, unapproved drugs or other harmful ingredients that may or may not be listed on the label, or listed under an alias, or have incorrect dosages of ingredients that may exceed upper safety limits.

 Unlike scheduled medicines, any product currently sold under the “nutritional supplement” umbrella does not need to undergo the rigorous testing needed to prove that the formulation is indeed effective OR safe (i.e. provide credible proof for its claims), nor to prove that the ingredients and dosages on the label are accurate, appropriate and safe for the consumer that it is marketed towards e.g. for youth or youth athletes in particular.
 The reality is that the majority of supplements on the market have not been sufficiently tested or scrutinised by an independent health authority, such as the Medicines Control Council or SA Health Products Regulatory Authority.
 Keep this in mind when next you read claims such as “scientifically tested”, “proven”, “healthy”, “superior”, “drug-free” etc.